apache/drill/_docs/configure-drill/120-configuring-the-drill-shell.md

 You can customize quotes of the day; the quotes you see at the command prompt when starting Drill, such as “Just Drill it,” and you can override the SQLLine default properties.
 The SQLLine default properties are those that print when you run `!set` from the Drill shell.

-Drill reads the `drill-sqlline-override.conf` file and applies the customizations during start-up.
+Drill reads the `drill-sqlline-override.conf` file and applies the custom configuration during start-up.
 You must restart Drill for the changes to take effect.
-The file remains in the directory and Drill applies the customizes at each restart.
+The file remains in the directory and Drill applies the custom configuration at each restart.

 **Note:** The SQLLine configuration file in the `<drill-installation>/conf` directory is named `drill-sqlline-override-example.conf`.
 Use this file and the information provided in the file as guidance for the `drill-sqlline-override.conf` file you create and store in the directory with your customizations.